Top Experts Explain When To Build A Cross-Platform App

 Another example: Instagram first launched just on iOS.
 Then the product launched on Android.
 And now you can access portions of the app using a Web browser.

 What I’m trying to get at is that you should try to be as cross-platform as you can.
 But an equally important point I’d like to make is that you should still launch even if you can’t support every single native, device/platform-specific experience out there.
-Just get the product out the door and to as many people as you can.
+Get your app development company to build the MVP and just get the mobile app out the door and to as many people as you can.

 The most cross-platform product you can build right now will be a product that can run on a Web browser—a Web app—because it’ll be able to run on a ton of devices and operating systems.
 That’s where I recommend starting.
 Or you can take the Instagram route and choose to initially launch and focus on a specific device platform—a strategy that will help you conserve your resources, and let you deploy and refine your product more quickly.